From drawing to drama, and painting to musical performances, the arts play a major role in the life of a PBDA student.

 Students in First through Third Grades are encouraged to participate in Chorus.
-Performance is a significant aspect of the music program in the later grades offering students several opportunities throughout the year to perform, including The Esplanade Palm Beach Holiday Party, the PBDA Holiday Show, Flag Assemblies, Grandparents Day, and Bridge Ceremony.
+Performance is a significant aspect of the music program in the later grades offering students several opportunities throughout the year to perform.

 And there are multiple opportunities to showcase work and perform in front of an audience throughout the school year: the springtime Fine Arts Festival, an annual musical production, and performances by the Upper School chorus are just a few.

-Beginning in the Fifth Grade, students develop their talents in drawing, painting and pottery.
+Beginning in the Fourth Grade, students develop their talents in drawing, painting and pottery.
 In Seventh through Ninth Grades, students branch out into electives such as computer graphics and TV production.

 Our Upper Campus music curriculum is comprehensive and sequential with a goal of increasing the growth, appreciation and love of music.
 Although some of the same content will be covered in different grades, it will become increasingly more challenging each year.